5 Essential Tips for Recommended Water Intake by Age

 Role of Water in the Body

 Water makes up a significant portion of the human body, accounting for approximately 60% of body weight in adults.
-It is found in every cell, tissue, and organ and is involved in nearly every physiological process, including digestion, circulation, and metabolism.
+It is found in every cell, tissue, and organ.
+It is involved in nearly every physiological process.
+These include digestion, circulation, and metabolism.

 Factors Influencing Water Intake